UnintelligibleMaker/PyTerrainModeler/README.md

     `mkdir MapZen`\
     `cd MapZen`
   - fetch map data into the new MapZen directory\
+    Note: This is ~200GB of data.
+It's from MapZen/Open TOPO.
+This is their recomended download procdure.  https://www.opentopodata.org/datasets/mapzen/ I used this as it's free.\
     `aws s3 cp --no-sign-request --recursive s3://elevation-tiles-prod/skadi ./`
 * Convert MapZen Data from the hgt files it comes as to the geotiff files PyTerrainModeler reads
   * Install GDAL\